Hadestown: Act II

-In an entr'acte, Persephone sings to the patrons of a speakeasy that she runs behind Hades's back ("Our Lady of the Underground").
-Eurydice begins to realize the consequences of her choice to go to Hadestown: she will soon become a forgotten laborer and can never leave unless Hades consents to let her go ("Way Down Hadestown (Reprise)").
-She forgets her memories of the world above ("Flowers").
+Persephone sings to the patrons of a speakeasy that she runs behind Hades's back ("Our Lady of the Underground").
+Eurydice begins to recognize the consequences of her choice to go to Hadestown: she will become a forgotten laborer and can never leave unless Hades lets her go ("Way Down Hadestown" (reprise)).
+Regretting her decision, she begins to forget her life and the world above ("Flowers").

-Orpheus arrives in Hadestown and promises Eurydice that he will take her home with him ("Come Home with Me (Reprise)").
-Hades appears and reveals to him that Eurydice willingly signed the contract, which Eurydice regretfully confirms ("Papers").
-Hades orders the workers to attack Orpheus and the Fates tell him to give up hope ("Nothing Changes").
+Orpheus arrives in Hadestown and promises Eurydice that he will take her home ("Come Home with Me" (reprise)).
+Hades tells him that Eurydice willingly signed the contract and orders the workers to attack Orpheus ("Papers").
+The Fates tell him to give up hope ("Nothing Changes").
 Orpheus vows to find a way to free Eurydice, rallying the workers and catching Persephone's attention in the process ("If It's True").

 Persephone is inspired by Orpheus's determination and pleads with Hades to let Eurydice go ("How Long?").
-While the workers begin to truly question the freedom they were promised, Hades bitterly offers Orpheus a chance to sing his completed song, threatening to kill him afterwards ("Chant (Reprise)").
+While the workers begin to question the freedom they were promised, Hades challenges Orpheus to sing his completed song, threatening to kill him afterwards ("Chant" (reprise)).
 Orpheus sings his song, reminding Hades of his love for Persephone ("Epic III").
-Hades and Persephone reconcile with a dance, after which Orpheus and Eurydice promise to stay together no matter how hard ("Promises").
+Hades and Persephone reconcile with a dance ("Epic III ('They Danced...')"), after which Orpheus and Eurydice promise to stay together no matter the difficulty ("Promises").
 Orpheus asks Hades if they may leave, and Hades tells him that he has not reached a decision.
 The Fates taunt Hades for his dilemma: If he kills Orpheus and keeps Eurydice captive, they become martyrs, but if he lets them go, he loses control over his workers as they have begun to agitate for their freedom ("Word to the Wise").
-Hades decides to let Orpheus and Eurydice go on one condition: Orpheus must lead them out.
+Hades lets Orpheus and Eurydice go on one condition: Orpheus must lead them out single file.
 If he turns around to confirm that Eurydice is following him, she will return to Hadestown and remain there forever ("His Kiss, the Riot").

-Hermes explains the condition to Orpheus and Eurydice, and they begin heading out with the workers looking to them for hope.
-Persephone and Hades decide to give their relationship another chance ("Wait for Me (Reprise)").
-Just as Orpheus makes it up to the end, he is overcome by doubt and turns around, condemning Eurydice to return to Hadestown ("Doubt Comes In").
-Hermes reflects on the somber tale and why it must be told, as the story resets to the beginning and the company begins to tell it again ("Road to Hell (Reprise)").
-After the bows at curtain call, the cast honors Orpheus for his optimism and bravery ("We Raise Our Cups").
+Hermes explains the condition to Orpheus and Eurydice, and they begin the long, frightening walk out, as the workers look to them for hope.
+Persephone and Hades decide to give their own relationship another chance ("Wait for Me" (reprise)).
+Just as Orpheus reaches the end, he is overcome by doubt and turns around, condemning Eurydice to return to Hadestown ("Doubt Comes In").
+Hermes reflects on the somber tale and why it must be told, as the story resets to the beginning, and the company begins to tell it again ("Road to Hell" (reprise)).
+After the curtain call, the performer playing Persephone leads the cast in honoring Orpheus for his optimism and bravery ("We Raise Our Cups").